There are no fees to participate. Every current student Badger may join Wisconsin Speech and Debate.

-We recommend that new members attend one two-hour practice per week and one competition per semester.
+We recommend that new members attend one two-hour session per week and one competition per semester.
 Competition participation is encouraged but not required.

-Members should prioritize their well-being and academic success and adjust their participation accordingly.
+Members should prioritize their well-being and academic success.
+They should adjust their participation accordingly.

 What speech events do you do?
 What format of debate do you do?

 We are UW–Madison’s home to all formats of intercollegiate Speech and Debate.

 There are eleven National Forensics Association individual speech events.
 We support preparation for any individual event and are particularly strong in impromptu, extemporaneous, informative, and persuasive speaking.